montana-ua/kafka-manager-docker/README.md

 * set TERM=xterm

 ### Build an image
-If you need to build your own image based on the Dockerfile from [github](https://github.com/intropro/kafka-manager-docker.git), then you should to perform the following actions:
+If you need to build your own image based on the Dockerfile from [github](https://github.com/intropro/kafka-manager-docker.git), then you should perform the following actions:
 ```
 cd /tmp
 git clone https://github.com/intropro/kafka-manager-docker.git